btnguyenPersonal/classnotesS2021/coms352/352notes1.md

   - like SJF, but when a new job comes in, it will kick that job off first
   - Preemption: if a new job arrive with a shorter time to completion, it preempts
   - Advantage: short jobs don't need to wait for a long job to complete
+  - Disadvantage: sometimes response time can be bad (Bad for I/O bound processes)
+- Round Robin (RR)
+  - Implementation: FIFO queue
+  - Preemption: Job on CPU gets __time-slice__, preempt when time expired
+  - Advantage: Low response time, Guaranteed response time
+  - Disadvantage: high turnaround time, and frequent context switches reduce CPU efficiency
+- Problem with SJF and STCF: Oracle
+  - Scheduler doesn't know how long it will take for a job to complete
+  - SJF and STCF needs the ability to see into the future
+- Multi-Level Feedback Queue
+  - SJF and STCF have good features, but they require oracle vision and they have serious flaws for some workloads
+  - RR has low response time, but it treats all jobs equally which can result in poor turnaround time and frequent context switches
+  - Rule 1 &rarr; `if Priority(A) > Priority(B), A runs and B doesn't`
+  - Rule 2 &rarr; `if Priority(A) = Priority(B), A and B run in RR`
+#### Examples of Common Processes
+- Process 1: waits for user to press key, performs short task such as adding char to display buffer and then waits for next key press.
+- Process 2: Perform a long math computation
+#### CPU bound vs I/O bound processes
+  - Jobs that need fast response but little CPU time should be highest priority
+  - Jobs that need long CPU time and little I/O should be lowest priority
+#### Adding Feedback to Multi-Level Queue
+  - Rule 3 &rarr; When a job enters the system, it is placed at the highest priority (the topmost queue)
+  - Rule 4a &rarr; If a job uses up an entire time slice while running, its priority is reduced
+  - Rule 4b &rarr; If a job gives up the CPU before the time slice is up, it stays at the same priority level.
+  - Problem: Starvation
+    - What happens if we turn up the rate of I/O bound jobs?
+    - One job can freeze if there are too many I/O jobs
+  - Rule 5: After some time period S, move all the jobs in the system to the topmost queue